Waboodoo/HTTP-Shortcuts/docs/variables.md

 <a id="local-variables"></a>
 ## Local Variables

 Local variables are implicitly created when a placeholder for them is used and only exist in the context of the shortcut they are used in.
-You can assign a value to a local variable by using the [setVariable](scripting.md#set-variable) Scripting function or by passing in a value via [deep linking](advanced.md#deep-link), the [executeShortcut](#execute-shortcut) or [enqueueShortcut](#trigger-shortcut) functions, or from [Tasker](advanced.md#integrate-with-tasker).
+You can assign a value to a local variable by using the [setVariable](scripting.md#set-variable) Scripting function or by passing in a value via [deep linking](advanced.md#deep-link), the [executeShortcut](scripting.md#execute-shortcut) or [enqueueShortcut](scripting.md#trigger-shortcut) functions, or from [Tasker](advanced.md#integrate-with-tasker).

 The assigned value is not stored and will be forgotten after the execution of the shortcut completes.
 If you want to store a value, use a global variable instead.

+<a id="global-variables"></a>
 ## Global Variable

 As opposed to local variables, global variables exist independently of shortcuts and can be used by multiple of them.
 They can be created and managed from the *Global Variables* screen, accessed via the menu on the main screen.